open/close all folders

-- Sarcasm-Blind: Her interaction with Snarky!Hawke — she's either totally sarcasm-blind or is refusing to play along no matter what; e.g., a glib comment about her armor gets a confused "I do not wear this armor for the way it looks."
+- Sarcasm-Blind: Her interaction with Snarky!Hawke — she's either totally sarcasm-blind or is refusing to play along no matter what.
+A glib comment about her armour gets a weary "I do not wear this armour for the way it looks."

-- Self Made Woman: Rose from next to nothing to become Knight-Commander, as well as de-facto ruler in Kirkwall in the power-vacuum caused by the murder of the Viscount.
+- Self-Made Man: Rose from next to nothing to become Knight-Commander, as well as de facto ruler in Kirkwall in the power-vacuum caused by the murder of the Viscount.

-- Slave to PR: She claims to be this when invoking the Rite of Annulment, claiming that the people of Kirkwall will want blood in retaliation for the destruction of the Chantry.
+- Slave to PR: As she claims when invoking the Right of Annulment, saying that the people of Kirkwall will want blood in retaliation for the destruction of the Chantry.
 Ultimately, though, she reveals that she is pursuing her own agenda, as the destruction of the Kirkwall Circle is not enough to satisfy her sense of "justice."

-- Taken for Granite: Is frozen into a statue due after overtaxing the Lyrium Idol by trying to go One-Winged Angel.
+- Taken for Granite: Is frozen into a statue after overtaxing the Lyrium Idol by trying to go One-Winged Angel.
 Also, according to Varric in Inquisition, she hasn't been moved because everyone is too afraid to touch her.

 - Tautological Templar: Is fully convinced she, not Hawke, is the true hero of the story and this justifies her actions.

-- Ungrateful Bitch: Even if you support the Templars, Meredith still tries to kill you.
+- Ungrateful Bastard: Even if you support the Templars, Meredith still tries to kill you.

 - Well-Intentioned Extremist: Averted in the end.
 For much of the story, her harsh methods can be justified by the chaotic conditions in the city and her desire to bring some manner of order... until she decides to exterminate the Kirkwall Circle of Magi for a crime they did not commit.
-She has many opportunities to achieve her goals without extremism — or at least acting on it.
+She has many opportunities to achieve her goals without extremism — or at least without acting on it.
 By the ending, it's clear she's in it for the bloodbath.
 She's a one-woman example of how extremism erodes well-intentioned aims.